MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 What if an organization doesn't want to synchronize every active contact that is owned by the synchronizing user and wants to put additional restrictions in the filter logic distributed by default.
 This logic can be changed one by one for each user, but this is time consuming and every time a user sets up server-side sync the default logic would need to be changed.
 Another way to modify this logic is to change the default logic distributed to users when they’re initially set up to use server-side synchronization.

-This topic covers, how to find the current sync filter template and replace it will a new syce filter template for multiple users in your environment.
+This topic covers, how to find the current sync filter and replace it will a new sync filter for multiple users in your environment.

 ## Use XrmToolBox